mpbarlow/vue-renderless-carousel/README.md

 # Vue Renderless Carousel

+### ⚠️ Please note

+**This package is Vue 2 only.** It is not compatible with Vue 3 and, due to removal of certain APIs, there are no plans to implement a Vue 3-compatible version.

 ### Encapsulated carousel behaviour — just add templates

 [Demo page with a handful of sample implementations](https://mpbarlow.github.io)